aplteam/MarkAPL/Files/QuickIntro.md

 There are two possible scenarios:

-### Convert some Markdown into HTML
+### Converting Markdown into HTML

-All you need to do is to call the `Markdown2HTML` method:
+To convert Markdown into HTML, call the `Markdown2HTML` method:

 ~~~
       (html ns)←MarkAPL.Markdown2HTML MyMarkdown